NVIDIA/spark-rapids/docs/compatibility.md

 ## Non-empty nulls

-The SQL plugin doesn't support nested types to have non-empty nulls and if data being processed contains non-empty nulls, it will throw an AssertionError.
-If you still want to continue using this data, disable assertions by setting `-da:ai.rapids.cudf.AssertEmptyNulls` in extra Java parameters for the Driver and the Executor but know that this will result in undefined behavior as [cudf](https://github.com/rapidsai/cudf) doesn't support non-empty nulls.
+The SQL plugin doesn't support nested types to have non-empty nulls and if the data being processed contains non-empty nulls, it will throw an AssertionError.
+If you still want to continue using this disable assertions by setting `-da:ai.rapids.cudf.AssertEmptyNulls` in extra Java parameters for the Driver and the Executor but know that this will result in undefined behavior as [cudf](https://github.com/rapidsai/cudf) doesn't support non-empty nulls.

 ## Ordering of Output